NethServer/docs/developer-manual/en/gateway.rst

 Firewall rules can allow or deny traffic matching certain conditions.
 Rules are saved inside the ``fwrules`` database as records of type ``rule``.

-Each rule record has following fields:
+Each rule record has the following fields:

 * ``key``: a unique key identifier
 * ``Position``: integer sorting key